Wacom-Developer/personal-knowledge-library/docs/knowledge/public/wikidata.md

     ### Instance variables

     `alias_languages: List[str]`
-    :   All available languages for a aliaes.
+    :   All available languages for a aliases.

     `aliases: Dict[str, List[knowledge.base.entity.Label]]`
     :   Alternative labels of the concept.